General Jan Smuts Regiment: Citizen Force

 No CF units in these districts existed between 1929 and 1934.

 Garrison

 The regiment was based in the country town of Stellenbosch, 45 km outside Cape Town, and recruited its members from the surrounding districts of the western part of the Cape Province.
 At that time, Citizen Force service was voluntary.

 Brandy

-The new Regiment lost no time in ensuring that the inner man was cared for and in 1936 the first specially bottled R.W.P brandy was produced.
-The much honoured tradition of toasting the Regiment and dignitaries in pure, undiluted R.W.P brandy is still in use today.
+In 1936 the first specially bottled R.W.P brandy was produced.

 With the Union Defence Force

 World War Two

 The National Party-voting Western Cape districts generally did not support South Africa's involvement in World War II.
 In spite of this R.W.P was able to muster enough men who were willing to go on active service.
 The Regiment mobilised on 1 September 1940 and became No. 12 Armoured Car Company, South African Tank Corps.
 After months of training in this new role, No. 12 Armoured Car Company was amalgamated with No. 11 Armoured Car Company (RSWD) Regiment Suid Westelike Distrikte, to form 5th Armoured Fighting Vehicle Regiment, South African Tank Corps.
 The Regiment moved to Egypt in September 1941 but was disbanded on 13 October 1941 after arrival.
 The personnel were used as reinforcements for depleted armoured car regiments already operating in the Western Desert with whom they participated in many of the well known battles in North Africa like Sidi Rezegh, Bir Hakeim, Gazala, and El Alamein.

 On the disbandment of the South African Tank Corps early in 1943, former RWP personnel were absorbed into the Royal Natal Carbineers and Imperial Light Horse and soon adapted themselves to tank warfare, serving with distinction in their new units with the 6th South African Armoured Division in Italy.